Policies

 - Please use the restroom before class.

-- Students are to be mindful, respectful, and supportive of other student’s creative process, talent, ability and drive.
-Each student has unique gifts and an individual path that he/she is following.
+- Students are to be mindful, respectful, and supportive of other students’ creative process, talent, ability, and drive.
+Each student has unique gifts and an individual path to follow.

-- Students are to wear cover ups (i.e. sweatshirts, tee shirt, shorts, etc.) over dance attire when entering and exiting the building.
+- Students are to wear cover-ups (i.e., sweatshirts, T-shirts, shorts, etc.) over dance attire when entering and exiting the building.
 Street shoes should be worn until arrival at the building to prevent soiling the dance floor.

 Disruptive Behavior

 Disruptive behavior will not be tolerated.
 Students and parents will receive a verbal warning.
-If the behavior continues, a written warning will be given to the parent and placed in students’ file.
-If the behavior still continues, the student will be dismissed from class and not allowed back to class for 2 weeks.
-During that time, the student (and parents) can consider if HBPA is the right fit for his/her maturity level, interest level and creative interests.
+If the behavior continues, a written warning will be given to the parent and placed in the student’s file.
+If the behavior continues, the student will be dismissed from class and will not be allowed back for 2 weeks.
+During that time, the student (and parents) can consider whether HBPA is the right fit for his/her maturity level and creative interests.

 Student Dress Code